QCrBox/QCrBox/README.md

 ## Documentation
 The documentation can be accessed [here](https://qcrbox.github.io/QCrBox/).
-Examples on how to interact with QCrBox from the output can be found within the [wrapper folder](./wrapper/).
+Examples on how to interact with QCrBox from the outside can be found within the [wrapper folder](./wrapper/).

 ## Contributions